Episode Transcript

 (27:50):

-you know on the bottom to stickit into your Christmas tree
+you know, on the bottom to stickit into your Christmas tree

 stand.
 Just make sure that youscatter those limbs around.

 natural.
-They're they'rescattered out there.
+If they're they'rescattered out there.

 Megan Kay (28:08):

-Have you guys Jamie
+Have you guys, Jamie

-and Tessa, have you guys ever
+and Tessa?
+Have you guys ever

 cut your own Christmas tree?